Hop (Pokémon): Appearances

 Hop first appears in Pokémon Sword and Shield, being the friend of the protagonist.
 He originally only has a Wooloo, but after his brother, Leon, visits, he also gets either the Grass-type Grookey, Fire-type Scorbunny, or Water-type Sobble.
 The Pokémon he receives is determined by the Pokémon the player picked of these three, choosing the Pokémon that is weak to it (with Grass beating Water, Water beating Fire, and Fire beating Grass).
 He aspires to become the new Champion in place of Leon by winning in the Galar League.
 He often appears during the protagonist's quest, offering tips and guidance, and sometimes teaming up with the protagonist.
 Throughout the gym challenge, Hop suffers setbacks and low self-esteem due to losing battles against the protagonist and fellow rival Bede.
 Hop eventually competes in the Champion Tournament, where he battles the protagonist and loses.
 The challenge is then interrupted by Chairman Rose, who intends to summon the Pokémon Eternatus, but is ultimately stopped by Hop and the protagonist, each using the legendary Pokémon Zacian or Zamazenta.
 After the story is completed, Hop battles the protagonist, and upon losing, decides to pursue becoming a Pokémon Professor.
 Hop also appears in the Pokémon Trading Card Game, receiving a set of Pokémon species cards themed after him.

 In anime appearances, Hop is featured in the series Pokémon: Twilight Wings alongside his Wooloo.
 Appearing in the episode "Buddy" (2020), he is watching his brother, Leon, battling using his Charizard on television.
 Seeing Hop gush over the Charizard, Wooloo grows insecure, failing to imitate Charizard's fire breath and flying ability.
 Afterward, the Wooloo leaves on a quest to prove itself.
-Hop also appears in the Pokémon anime series, where he briefly battles series protagonist Ash Ketchum and later cheers Ash on in another battle.
+Hop also appears in the Pokémon anime series, where he briefly battles anime series' main protagonist Ash Ketchum and later cheers Ash on in another battle.
 He appears in Pokémon Evolutions in the first episode "The Champion" (2021), which focuses on Hop and Leon.